Onesolutionframework/OneSolutionCode/README.md

 <a name="summary"></a>
 ## Summary ##
-A hybrid framework for selenium based automation.
+A hybrid framework for selenium automation.

 This framework comes with various features to Batch run, to provide test data from excel files, to generate screenshots, to generate reports in html format and to validate expected result with actual result